Yosemite National Park was one of those places that completely blew us away.

 10. Stop at Tunnel View

-It was a truly magnificent experience, with views of the valley coming to life and vistas revealing themselves as the sun came up.
+We began at Tunnel View with the sunrise for our last day in Yosemite.
+It was a truly magnificent experience, with views of the valley coming to life and vistas revealing themselves as the sun rose.

 It’s almost impossible to describe this place in words or photographs because it’s about the sounds, smells, and feelings just as much as the sights.

-From Tunnel View, the little-known Artist Trail rises 500ft at the start then flattens out to some impressive views with almost nobody else around.
+From Tunnel View, the little-known Artist Trail rises 500 feet at the start and then flattens to impressive views with almost nobody else around.

 11. Check out the legendary Ahwahnee Hotel

-A beautiful and quaint 1920s mountain hotel with a bar, pool, restaurant, and décor that can only be described as a whacky Tibetan monastery.
+We checked into the Ahwahnee Hotel for our last night in Yosemite Valley.
+It is a beautiful and quaint 1920s mountain hotel with a bar, pool, restaurant, and decor that can only be described as a whacky Tibetan monastery—a perfect end to our wonderful Yosemite National Park trip.

 Planning a trip?
 Go Backpacking recommends: